huggingface/blog/bloom-megatron-deepspeed-technology.md

 This scheduling mechanism is known as `all forward all backward`.
 Some other alternatives are [one forward one backward](https://www.microsoft.com/en-us/research/publication/pipedream-generalized-pipeline-parallelism-for-dnn-training/) and [interleaved one forward one backward](https://arxiv.org/abs/2104.04473).

-While both Megatron-LM and DeepSpeed have their own implementation of the PP protocol, Megatron-Deepspeed uses the Deepspeed implementation as it's integrated with other aspects of Deepspeed.
+While both Megatron-LM and DeepSpeed have their own implementation of the PP protocol, Megatron-DeepSpeed uses the DeepSpeed implementation as it's integrated with other aspects of DeepSpeed.